 Thinking of how we are personally contributing to the planetary challenges may not be something we do daily.
 Our demanding lives have many obligations and don't leave much time for reflecting on this.
 We are busy getting things done!
-Yet when analyzing the current unsustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.

-Much attention is now focused on how to repair the damage done, and how to restore endangered or depleted resources.
+Yet when analyzing the current un-sustainability of our planet, science has clearly established a link between human behaviors in past decisions and the current problems we face.
+Much attention is now focused on how to repair the damage done, and how to restore damaged, depleted or endangered resources.
 Scientists and entrepreneurs study how to minimize current or future problems at the environmental or social level, and how to innovate to avoid negative impacts into the future.

-If we collectively influenced the situation we find ourselves in now (with all of its problems), that means we also hold the key to influence where we will collectively be in the future - we meaning humankind at large, or, from a closer perspective, our families, children and grandchildren.
+If we collectively influenced the place we find ourselves in now (with all of its problems), that means we also hold the key to influence where we will collectively be in the future - we meaning humankind at large, or, from a closer perspective, our families, children and grandchildren.

-What do you see as your next developmental frontier?
-Consider how to make a more frequent habit of asking yourself "How am I contributing to this?"
+You are already asking yourself: how am I contributing to this problem?
 This question opens a path of inquiry, which automatically leads to expansion of your consciousness.
 You become more alert to take notice, and thus more open to try out new behaviors.

-This same question, by the way, is also a powerful tool that can improve our relationships and interactions with others!
+This same question, by the way, is also a powerful tool that can improve your relationships and interactions with others!
 So often we focus on what others are doing unto us, which leaves us powerless.
 When we learn to pay attention to what is our role in the problems we endure, we regain control and can actually do something.